quicwg/base-drafts/draft-ietf-quic-http.md

 ### Reserved Frame Types {#frame-reserved}

-Frame types of the format `0x1f * N + 0x21` for non-negative integer values of N are reserved to exercise the requirement that unknown types be ignored ({{extensions}}).
-These frames have no semantics, and MAY be sent on any stream where frames are allowed to be sent.
+Frame types of the format 0x1f * N + 0x21 for non-negative integer values of N are reserved to exercise the requirement that unknown types be ignored ({{extensions}}).
+These frames have no semantics, and they MAY be sent on any stream where frames are allowed to be sent.
 This enables their use for application-layer padding.
 Endpoints MUST NOT consider these frames to have any meaning upon receipt.